September - October

 All eligible nominees that do not progress to the state and territory or national level will receive a certificate acknowledging their nomination.
 All nominees and nominators will also receive a brochure detailing the 128 Australians who were selected as state and territory finalists and recipients.

-The Australian of the Year, Senior Australian of the Year, Young Australian of the Year and Australia’s Local Hero will be announced to the nation at a public event in Canberra on the eve of Australia Day.
+The Australian of the Year, Senior Australian of the Year, Young Australian of the Year and Australia’s Local Hero will be announced to the nation from Canberra on the eve of Australia Day.

 June – July